 - Introduction to Artificial Intelligence

 MIT App Inventor is an intuitive, visual programming environment that allows everyone – even children – to build fully functional apps for smartphones and tablets.
 Those new to MIT App Inventor can have a simple first app up and running in less than 30 minutes.
-The blocks-based tool facilitates the creation of complex, high-impact apps in significantly less time than traditional programming environments.
+The blocks-based tool facilitates creating complex, high-impact apps in significantly less time than traditional programming environments.
 The MIT App Inventor project seeks to democratize software development by empowering all people, especially young people, to move from technology consumption to technology creation.
 Here are Tutorials for MIT App Inventor.

-Apps to Learn How to Code for Free
+Apps to Learn How to Code for Free in 2021

 Swift Playgrounds App is an iPad app that helps you learn and explore coding in Swift, the language used to create apps for the Apple App Store.
 By doing fun activities and quizzes, you’ll be learning Swift programming in no time.
 Just tap, drag, or type text and numbers and then interact with what you’ve created.
 Download Swift Playgrounds now.